xueliJu/SRSFact/README.md

 # SRSFact

-The official implementation of the under-review work "Fact2Fiction: Targeted Poisoning Attack to Agentic Fact-checking System".
+The official implementation of the under-review work "Defending Agentic Fact-Checking Against Adversarial Attacks".

 ## Dataset